 BLAST (Bicycle Lesson And Safety Training)

-An innovative and proven school-based program teaches fifth graders the skills and knowledge required for safe and effective cycling.
+An innovative and proven school-based program teaches elementary school students the skills and knowledge required for safe and effective cycling.
 BLAST: Kids on Bikes is developed by bicycle education professionals and reviewed by educators and parents.

 BLAST is a primer for students to gain an understanding of how to safely operate a bicycle in a variety of situations.
 The class aims to produce cyclists who ride safely and skillfully.
 By inviting BLAST into the classroom, PE teachers are providing their students with a formal education on an important topic and helping to create an educational culture that values cycling as a basic life skill.

 - Improved bicycle handling skills

 - Proficiency of basic traffic skills